tenrats/tis-tiny-search/README.md

 # tis-tiny-search
-Tiny by abstraction but really scalable general purposes search library.
+Tiny by abstraction but really scalable and general purposes search library.

 ## Features
  - General Purpose